cortinaluis/vue-google-map-sample/README.md

 ### 2-2.
 Google Map, Related Features, and Vue Components

-The main discussion here is to how we implement Google Map on Vue projects, and map related features using [d3](https://d3js.org/).
+The main discussion here is to how we implement Google Map on Vue projects, and how we handle map related features using [d3](https://d3js.org/).
-For this project, I chose "Markers" and "Overlay Layers".
+For the features, I chose "Markers" and "Overlay Layers".
-Before we go on discussing about this, we first see how we load the Google Map first.
+However, before we go on discussing about this, let us first take a look at how we load Google Map.
 Here is the template for `view/map` look like:

 view/map/template.html: